Michael Flanders: At the Drop of Another Hat

 The second show followed the pattern of the first, with songs and monologues linked by comment and introductions by Flanders.
 It opened on 2 October 1963 at the Theatre Royal, Haymarket, a much larger house than the Fortune (with 900 seats to the Fortune's 438).
 Once again the reviews were excellent.
 The Daily Express called the show "an instant success"; The Times called it "a delicious entertainment … an inimitable evening":

 The duo played at the Haymarket until 21 March 1964, and after a break they toured the show in Australia, New Zealand, Hong Kong and southern England, before opening again in London, at the Globe Theatre in September 1965, playing there until February 1966.
 Finally, they toured the show in Canada and the US, concluding in a Broadway run at the Booth Theatre from 31 December 1966 to 9 April 1967.

+Flanders was the subject of a BBC Light Programme broadcast in the series “I’ll Never Forget the Day” in which celebrities recalled days that changed their lives.
+Flanders would never forget the day he had a headache which turned out to be the first symptom of poliomyelitis.

 The decision to stop playing the Hat shows was chiefly Swann's, who felt they were impeding his range as a serious composer.
 The two remained friends and continued to collaborate from time to time.

-He was the subject of This Is Your Life in 1972 when he was surprised by Eamonn Andrews.
+Michael Flanders was the subject of This Is Your Life in 1972 when he was surprised by Eamonn Andrews.